stteff/An-Open-Educational-RPi-Robot/README.md

 Press on one of the images below to download the whole Scratch project (there will be an english version soon..)

+The four images correspond to the four sprites of the file *OpEdRo_Examples.sb*

 [![scratch examples](/docs/images/robot_settings_1.png)](/docs/OpEdRo_Examples.sb)
 [![scratch examples](/docs/images/course.png)](/docs/OpEdRo_Examples.sb)
 [![scratch examples](/docs/images/keyboard_control.png)](/docs/OpEdRo_Examples.sb)